 Biofeedback training can help you with your pelvic floor exercises and bowel control.
 Your continence adviser can advise you on where you can get this training.

-In addition to making changes to your diet, taking medicines to slow your bowel and doing bowel control exercises, there are other things you can do to improve bowel control.
+As well as making changes to your diet, taking medicines to slow your bowel and doing bowel control exercises, there are other things you can do to improve bowel control.

 Your doctor, specialist nurse or continence adviser can advise you about these.
 Some of the following may also help:

-Sometimes when bowel motions are loose, they are also paler than usual and much more smelly.
-The stool may float and be more difficult to flush away, and there may be a film of oil on the toilet water.
+Some people notice that when their bowel motions (stools) are loose, they are also paler than usual and much more smelly.
+The stool may float in the toilet and be harder to flush away.
+There may also be a film of oil on the toilet water.

 This is called steatorrhoea.
 It can be caused by:

-If it’s mild, your doctor will advise you to use a stool-softener laxative or fibre supplement.
+If it’s mild, your doctor will advise you to take a stool-softening laxative or fibre supplement.
 This will make it easier to go to the toilet, which will help stretch the stricture.
-If the narrowing is more severe, you may be referred to a bowel specialist.
-You may be able to have a procedure to stretch the opening (dilatation) or you may have an operation under general anaesthetic to cut through the scar tissue.
-Your doctor or specialist nurse can explain more about these.
+If the narrowing is more severe, your doctor may refer you to a bowel specialist.
+You may be able to have a procedure to stretch the opening.This is called dilatation.
+Or you may have an operation under general anaesthetic to cut through the scar tissue.
+Your doctor or specialist nurse can explain more about these treatments.

 An area of bowel tissue may break down (ulcerate) and not heal.
-This can cause watery diarrhoea with blood or mucus in it, and pain and cramping when you go to the toilet.
-It can be treated with hyperbaric oxygen therapy.
+This can cause watery diarrhoea with blood or mucus in it.
+It can also cause pain and cramping when you go to the toilet.

 Very rarely, a hole may develop in the bowel wall.
 This is called a perforated bowel.
-This can make you suddenly unwell.
+It can make you suddenly unwell.